logo2

 • different plate from 71

-• E in BREWERY to the right of A.
+• E in BREWING to slightly right of A.

 • this variant was pictured in the book